Guide to the EINF for the financial sector

 Financial institutions that organise and centralise their non-financial information do not only meet the EINF with less effort; they improve dialogue with supervisors, prepare for CSRD and turn ESG data into input for strategy and risk.

 If you do not measure and manage your environmental, social and governance impact with traceable, verifiable data, you fall behind in a market that demands transparency, comparability and evidence.
+Dcycle helps you move from the EINF as a chore to the EINF as the outcome of an ESG data system.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

 What should a financial institution prioritise when preparing the EINF?

 Prioritise traceability and evidence.
 Financial institutions often already have policies and processes; the critical point is demonstrating them with data, documented methodologies and identified sources.
 Start with the indicators already reported to supervisors or internally and ensure each has a methodology, owner and evidence.
+Then close gaps in the pillars required by law (environment, social, human rights, anti-corruption, governance).

 How does the EINF relate to CSRD in the financial sector?

-The CSRD broadens and harmonises sustainability reporting in the EU with the ESRS standards.
+The EINF is the current legal obligation in Spain under Law 11/2018.
+CSRD broadens and harmonises sustainability reporting in the EU with ESRS standards.
 Entities that already report under CSRD can reuse much of that information for the EINF; those not yet in CSRD scope must comply with the EINF minimum content.
-In both cases, a single ESG data base can feed the EINF and CSRD without duplicating work and while keeping consistency.
+In both cases, a single ESG data base can feed the EINF and CSRD without duplicating work.

 What do supervisors (CNMV, Banco de España) expect regarding the EINF?

 The CNMV supervises the EINF of issuers with securities admitted to trading: it reviews formal compliance and, for a set of entities, carries out substantive reviews (quality, consistency, evidence).
 It has highlighted areas for improvement: clarity of the business model, materiality process, report scope, breakdowns of carbon footprint (including Scope 3) and climate targets.
+The Banco de España integrates sustainability into its prudential supervision framework.
+A well-documented, traceable EINF reduces the risk of observations.

 Why is Dcycle a good fit for the EINF in the financial sector?

 Because it is built for rigour, traceability and multi-framework use.
-We are not auditors or consultants; we are a platform that lets you centralise ESG data from risk systems, ERP and other sources, maintain full traceability to evidence, and generate reports compatible with the EINF, CSRD, Taxonomy, science based targets initiative (SBTi) and other standards.
+We are not auditors or consultants; we are a platform that lets you centralise ESG data from risk systems, ERP and other sources, maintain full traceability to evidence, and generate reports compatible with the EINF, CSRD, Taxonomy, SBTi and other standards.
+We serve mid-sized and large entities that need the same level of control for ESG data as for financial and compliance reporting.